Don’t Be Stupid Like Me About Fasting

 “Easy.
 Don’t eat.”

 Stupidly, that’s all I thought I needed to know about fasting before I attempted my first extended water fast.
 That made the fast a lot harder than it needed to be.

-Because the more you understand fasting and how and why to do it, the better your experience will be, the more likely you’ll do it again, and the more you’ll benefit.
+Even though it’s long, I recommend you read through every tip below because the more you understand fasting and how and why to do it, the better your experience will be.
+Then, you’re more likely to fast again are really reap the benefits.

 Don’t be stupid like me.